Go back to normal view

 Andrew leads the Ministry Team which is supported by churchwardens, the PCC and many more volunteers.

 On this site you can find information about how to request services for weddings, baptisms (Christening) or funerals.
-Please get in touch if you would like to know more or simply talk about it.
-You can telephone on 01243 372867 or email the Rectory Office.
+Please get in touch if you would like to know more or simply talk about one of these services.
+You can telephone on 01243 372867.

 The Reader, Martin Brown